The Role of the Value-Adding Manager

 - Identify the Vital Signs that effective Managers prioritize, communicate, and monitor, to increase his or her staff’s chances of project success.

-- Explain the importance of managing the project climate, including factors such as appropriate prioritization and staffing, and the consequences of failing to do so.
+- Explain the importance of Leading Project Managers by managing the project climate, including factors such as appropriate prioritization and staffing, and the consequences of failing to do so.

 - Describe the use of a Project Life Cycle, the most-important result of each phase or stage, and the role of Managers in Milestones or Stage/Gates.